Last Updated on

 The truth is issuing contracts is not about whether you trust your friends and colleagues.
 It is about whether you both respect each other enough to protect yourselves from the predictable arguments and frustrations of working with people you’re close too.

-To keep in touch with us on all matters relating to working with family and friends, join our mailing list.
+To keep in touch with us on all matters relating to working with family and friends.